-Whether we're fans of electronic or a creators or it, we all want to find the most efficient way to keep abreast with artists and our favorite music.
+Whether we're fans of electronic or creators of it, we all want to find the most efficient way to keep abreast with artists and our favorite music.
 Sure, social media has come a long way in making it easy to stay updated with what's going on, but the plethora of social media platforms that exist for different reasons can spread you thin in your search for the latest news as a fan, and for sharing it as an artist.
 Thank goodness for JustGo Music!
 It's a unique social tool that's impressed us with it's efficiency and ease of use when it comes to connecting with both artists and fans.
 I was given the chance to talk with JustGo CEO and co-founder, Justin Golshir, and took the opportunity to pick his brain about his website and what he and his team are aiming for with it.

 Hi Justin!
 For those who have never heard of JustGo, could you define what it is exactly, and tell us what it’s intended function is?

 JustGo Music is an electronic music social platform.
 We provide a dashboard of tools for artists and DJs to help them manage their social media and grow their fanbase, and for fans we provide a kind of social music newspaper experience.

 What was the main motivation for starting JustGo?
 Did you and your team feel that there was some kind of void to fill in the electronic music world?

 I had the idea to launch JustGo Music whilst studying music production at Point Blank music college in London.
 I was doing music production and DJing to escape my boring corporate day job, and I realized that whilst there were all these great tools and applications out there to help you make music, there were no tools to help you promote your music and grow your fanbase.
 As an electronic music fan, I also found it pretty frustrating to keep up to date with all of my favorite artists, so the idea kind of snowballed into launching JustGo Music.

 What kind of skills and past experiences have you, as the CEO, been able to draw from in order to launch JustGo successfully?